SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Demo Script/README.md

 7. Go to the *Manage Business Partner Master Data* transaction

-8. Update/create a Business Partner with location US and role *FLCU01*
+8. Update/create a Business Partner with location US and role *FLCU01*.
+Provide a language as well for the customer.

 ![Business Partner](./images/3.png)